 Cancer Trials Ireland has been awarded the HRB Cancer Clinical Trials Network Grant (2022-2026) and we will continue to sponsor trials and oversee and support services to HRB hospital groups, subject to contracting.
-Cancer Trials Ireland has strengthened relationships with external organisations, including the HRB, Irish Cancer Society, National Cancer Control Programme (NCCP), Department of Health, the Clinical Research Facility Galway (CRFG), international collaborative groups, pharmaceutical companies, and other stakeholders such as the wider cancer research community, cancer patients and the public where possible.
+Cancer Trials Ireland has strengthened relationships with external organisations, including the HRB, Irish Cancer Society, NCCP, Department of Health, the Clinical Research Facility Galway (CRFG), international collaborative groups, pharmaceutical companies, and other stakeholders such as the wider cancer research community, cancer patients and the public where possible.
 In May 2023, Cancer Trials Ireland signed a Partnership Agreement with the Irish Cancer Society committing €1 million per year for 3 years, and funding started in January 2023.
-The Irish Cancer Society continues to act as an advocate for cancer trials and highlight its contribution in fighting the battle against cancer but also its economic contribution.
+The Irish Cancer Society continues to act as an advocate for cancer trials and highlights its contribution in fighting the battle against cancer in addition to its economic contribution.